tsnz/IsaacImitationLearning/readme.md

 python play.py --checkpoint [MODEL_CKPT_PATH] --num_envs 4 --num_rollouts 2
 ```

-The second option allows overwriting certain settings which are fixed when rerunning the rollout
+The second option allows overwriting certain settings which are fixed when rerunning the rollout.